How to Get Rid of Armadillos

 What Parts of the US Do Armadillos Inhabit?

-Armadillos are best-suited for subtropical environments, but as we’re entering a minor heat age, they’re able to slowly expand their territory ever northwards.
+Armadillos are best-suited for subtropical environments.
+However, as we’re entering a minor heat age, they’re able to slowly expand their territory to cooler regions.

 Currently, they range from Texas to Florida, with a northern range extending into Nebraska and the southern portions of Illinois and Indiana.
-This will likely be the extent of their expansion, as they cannot handle harsh winters or especially arid conditions.
+This will likely be the extent of their northern expansion.
+Further north and they wouldn’t survive harsh winters or especially arid conditions.

 However, it is theorized they’ll be able to continue expanding along the Eastern seaboard as far north as Connecticut.